How to get continuous chart data for futures contracts on Kite?

 To get continuous chart data for future contracts, follow the steps below:

 This feature is available only for futures contracts on ChartIQ on a daily, weekly and monthly timeframe.
-See How do I switch between TradingView and ChartIQ charts on Kite? to switch from TradingView to ChartIQ.
+To know how to switch between TradingView to ChartIQ, see How to switch between TradingView and ChartIQ charts on Kite?

 What is a continuous futures chart?